homecla/SRAT/README.md

 # SRAT - Simplified Risk Assessment Register & Treatment

-A modern, single-file web application that simplifies the ISO 27001-compliant risk assessment process for small to medium-sized businesses.
+A single-file web application that simplifies the ISO 27001-compliant risk assessment process.
+Build for fun and  "vibe coding".

 ## Features